 Take a tour inside the Laforet Harajuku department store, the capital of youth fashion, and you will quickly get a sense of the trend of the current generation.

 Vintage and secondhand shops are tucked away in the small alleyways – perfect for budget shoppers!
 Look for Cat Street in Tokyo, a hipster paradise connecting Harajuku to Shibuya.
 Not only are there vintage shops, you can also find local designer boutiques and outdoor clothing stores in this trendy area.
 Even if you don’t find anything that suits your needs, you can enjoy a pleasant stroll and window shopping in Harajuku.

 Best for: Tokyo teen fashion and vintage clothing stores

 How to get there: take the subway to Meji-jingumae station, served by the Chiyoda and Fukutoshin lines.
-Or to Harajuku station on the JR Yamanote line.
+Or go to Harajuku station on the JR Yamanote line.